 Composed from elements of drawing, handwriting, collage, photography, typography and printmaking Issue #1 of my artist book/comic Blotting Paper: The Recollected Graphical Impressions Of Doctor Comics involved a range of graphic tools.
 These were displayed at the launch with a description of my work methodology.

-The first stage of the process is finding inspiration.
-This may involve reading and research, travel, visits to galleries to look at art and objects and make sketches.
+The first stage of the process is getting an idea.
+This may arrive as a result of reading and research, travel, visits to galleries to look at art and objects and make sketches.
 One sketch book in the photo below shows a collaged image of a fictitious Japanese monster Shitake Man.
 Some sake also proved useful at this preliminary stage.

 Concepts and images come to mind in the second stage, design.
 Sketching determines the shapes that will be obtained through image-making techniques.